DiscoverAtlanta.com homepage

 Ultimate Guide to Hotel Dining ATL Style

-One has a MICHELIN Star; another is MICHELIN-recommended.
+One has a MICHELIN Star; another has a 5-star recognition by Forbes.
 Four are beloved Atlanta icons, while at least three are well-known national steak houses.
 All have been lauded for their culinary creativity, exquisite execution and menus that delight anyone’s palate — even if it’s room service.

 In Atlanta’s hotel restaurants, you can dine on the latest in culinary trends, revel in down-home Southern cooking or explore exotic fusion-inspired dishes — all the while sipping on a trendy — or a retro — cocktail.
 Atlanta’s hotel restaurants have it all.
 And if you simply want scrambled eggs, well, we will serve them up with a smile — and grits.